 The bill would require the KDA to develop a plan for effective disposal of industrial hemp in coordination with state or local law enforcement.
-The bill would require that when a licensed hemp processor is required to dispose of the industrial hemp, the KDA would be required to notify state or local law enforcement in the jurisdiction where the industrial hemp is grown.
+The bill would require, when a licensed hemp processor is required to dispose of the industrial hemp, the KDA to notify state or local law enforcement in the jurisdiction where the industrial hemp is grown.